LEADING OFF: Syndergaard and Ramos? Brewers roll, Yanks hurt

 Ryan Braun and the Brewers have won seven in a row, matching their longest streak of the season, and are tied with the Cubs for the second NL wild-card spot.
 Braun homered Thursday at Miami while wearing injured teammate Christian Yelich’s No. 22 jersey underneath his own.
 Yelich is out for the year after breaking his kneecap on a foul ball this week.

 Milwaukee trails the NL Central-leading Cardinals by four games, and now plays a three-game series at Busch Stadium.
-Adam Houser (6-5, 3.59) starts for the Brewers against Adam Wainwright (11-9, 4.16 ERA).
+Adrian Houser (6-5, 3.59) starts for the Brewers against Adam Wainwright (11-9, 4.16 ERA).

 The good news for the Brewers in their playoff push: After this weekend, their final 13 games are against San Diego, Pittsburgh, Cincinnati and Colorado.
 Those teams have four of the five worst records in the NL.

-Note: This story has been corrected to show that Brewers starter Houser’s first name is Adrian, not Adam.